Why It's Hard to Find Shoes that Fit YOU:

 Here are some brands we recommend for longer, larger size ladies' shoes:

-For large, long size women's dress shoes we recommend:
+For large, longer size women's dress shoes we recommend: